2021 Midwest School Mental Health Conference

 Mental health has always been important but this year we see the impact schools can have more than ever.

-Join the biggest and most exciting school mental health event in the Midwest in person or from the comfort of your home.
+Join the biggest and most exciting school mental health event in the Midwest.

 Cierra Kaler-Jones (she/her/hers) is a social justice educator, writer, scholar, and artist based in Washington, D.C.
 She serves as the Education Anew Fellow with Communities for Just Schools Fund and Teaching for Change, in which she works to help shift national narratives in education by centering youth, family, and educator organizers’ experiences and stories in education work.
 She is also a Ph.D. candidate in the Department of Teaching and Learning, Policy and Leadership at University of Maryland - College Park.
 Through her research, she explores how Black girls use arts-based practices (e.g. movement, music, hair) as mechanisms for identity construction, social-emotional wellness, and resistance.
 As an educator, Cierra has worked with preschool students, K-12 students, and college students over the past 10 years.
 Cierra is also an arts education advocate, 200-hour trained yoga instructor, and meditation guide – she teaches dance and yoga classes for all ages, choreographs for local companies, and runs a program that offers culturally-sustaining arts-based programming and curriculum for Black girls.